unixbeast/DocsProject/README.md

 * Documentation for the public APIs in the `Light` and `MyCoolLight` classes, including parameters and return types

 You should also update the `TestApp` file to show example usage that developers can reference and try themselves.

+Submission process:

+* Create a PR to this repository targeted at the main branch with your docs and example changes.

+Other notes:

+* The documentation page stub is a Markdown file, but Markdown is not required.
+You are free to choose the format of your choice, so long as it is text-based and markdown-like (e.g., Asciidoc and reStructuredText or OK too - just be sure to change the file extension).